William White (missionary): Missionary

 White's objective at Māngungu was to expand the reach of the WMS, and he duly established further missions at Kāwhia and Waingaroa, on the west coast of the North Island.
 He wanted to set up a station at Whangape but this did not eventuate due to a lack of personnel.
-He soon came into conflict with Hobbs over the running of the mission who within weeks of White's arrival, wrote to the WMS in London requesting a new posting.
+He soon came into conflict with Hobbs over the running of the mission and, within weeks of White's arrival, Hobbs wrote to the WMS in London requesting a new posting.
 Hobbs was eventually sent to Tonga in September, although White maintained their working relationship was harmonious.

 The Hokianga saw much commercial activity, mainly in kauri timber.
-White soon came into conflict with the colonists in the area, seeking to reduce their influence on local Māori and prevent them from being exploited.
+White soon came into conflict with Europeans in the area, seeking to prevent them from acquiring all the Māori land and timber.
 He controlled access to the mission stores, only allowing those colonists deemed acceptable to enter into trade.
-He came to an arrangement where he purchased land and returned it to the local iwi (tribe) in return for the saw milling and selling of timber on WMS land.
+He came to an arrangement where he purchased land and returned it to the local iwi (tribe) in return for the sawmilling and selling of timber on WMS land.
 The monies gained would be set against that paid for the land.
-Colonists were upset at being disadvantaged by this tactic but White also annoyed his fellow WMS missionaries, who had to perform the saw milling work and considered it compromised their preaching.
+Colonists were upset at being disadvantaged by this tactic, and White also annoyed his fellow WMS missionaries, who had to do sawmilling work and considered it ate into their preaching time.

+Dismissal from the WMS

-His downfall came in 1836, when White sought to prevent Thomas McDonnell, who owned a store at nearby Horeke and had an official role in the area as Additional British Resident, subordinate to James Busby in the Bay of Islands, from purchasing land at Kaipara.
+White's downfall came in 1836, when he sought to prevent Thomas McDonnell, who owned a store at nearby Horeke and had an official role in the area as Additional British Resident, subordinate to James Busby in the Bay of Islands, from purchasing land at Kaipara.
 He also endeavoured to abolish the trade of alcohol in the Hokianga but was rebuffed by McDonnell, who refused to enact measures against the colonists.
 White threatened to use Māori force in order to secure compliance from the colonists.
 Busby was called in to help settle the matter but to no avail.
 McDonnell's response was to raise allegations of adultery against White.
 He obtained statements from at least two Māori women and supporting evidence was supplied by White's aggrieved colleagues at Māngungu.
 As a result, White was recalled to England in July.

 After an investigation by a committee of 11 members which included several Wesleyan superintendents and mission secretaries, White was dismissed from Wesleyan service in March 1838.
 It was deemed that the WMS property at Mangungu had been misused and there was undue focus on commercial activity, even though it was intended to prevent Māori from being exploited.
 Although the adultery allegations could not be proven, and in fact most of the evidence was dismissed outright, he was still criticised for his personal conduct.
 His colleagues considered him to be mentally unbalanced and possessed with a violent temper.